bwdutton/gallery3-docker/README.md

-A gallery3 container running PHP 7.4 and MariaDB 10.
+A gallery3 container running PHP 7.4.
+You will have to launch another container with MariaDB 10.

 Here is a sample [docker-compose.yml](https://github.com/bwdutton/gallery3-docker/blob/master/docker-compose.yml).
 Copy this file to your server and edit the variables if you choose to:
 * MYSQL_ROOT_PASSWORD=myrootpw